-- · You should generally not expect to be able to sell your Shares (other than through the repurchase process), regardless of how the Fund performs. - · Although the Fund is required to implement a Share repurchase program, only a limited number of Shares will be eligible for repurchase by the Fund. - · If you are permitted to sell your Shares to a third party rather than through the repurchase process, you may receive less than your purchase price. - · The Fund does not intend to list the Shares on any securities exchange and the Fund does not expect a secondary market in the Shares to develop. - · You should consider that you may not have access to the money you invest for an indefinite period of time. - An investment in the Shares is not suitable for you if you need foreseeable access to the money you invest.

-- Because you will be unable to sell your Shares or have them repurchased immediately, you will find it difficult to reduce your exposure on a timely basis during a market downturn. - The Fund has no operating history and the shares have no history of public trading.
+- You should generally not expect to be able to sell your Shares (other than through the repurchase process), regardless of how the Fund performs. - Although the Fund is required to implement a Share repurchase program, only a limited number of Shares will be eligible for repurchase by the Fund. - If you are permitted to sell your Shares to a third party rather than through the repurchase process, you may receive less than your purchase price. - The Fund does not intend to list the Shares on any securities exchange and the Fund does not expect a secondary market in the Shares to develop. - · You should consider that you may not have access to the money you invest for an indefinite period of time. - · An investment in the Shares is not suitable for you if you need foreseeable access to the money you invest. - Because you will be unable to sell your Shares or have them repurchased immediately, you will find it difficult to reduce your exposure on a timely basis during a market downturn. - The Fund commenced operations on October 1, 2018 and has limited history.

 Investing in Shares may be considered speculative and involves a high degree of risk.
-Please review the "Principal Risk Factors" starting on page 15 of this Prospectus.
+Please review the "Principal Risk Factors" starting on page 19 of this Prospectus.